 Chief Executive Officer

-Richard Buery is CEO at Achievement First, a network of 41 public charter schools in New York, Connecticut, and Rhode Island.
+Richard Buery is chief executive officer at Robin Hood, New York City's largest anti-poverty philanthropy.
+Previously, he served as chief executive officer at Achievement First, a network of 41 public charter schools in New York, Connecticut, and Rhode Island.
 Prior to this role, he served as Chief of Policy & Public Affairs for the KIPP Foundation, leading national public policy, advocacy, marketing, communications, and alumni engagement efforts.
-He is also a fellow at the GovLab, a Public Service Fellow at NYU Wagner School of Public Service, a Partner at the Perception Institute, and distinguished adjunct professor at NYU Tandon School of Engineering.
+He is also a Public Service Fellow at NYU Wagner School of Public Service, a Partner at the Perception Institute, and a visiting lecturer at Yale Law School.

 Before KIPP, he served as Deputy Mayor to New York City Mayor Bill de Blasio, where he led Pre-K for All, which for the first time offers free, full-day Pre-K for every 4-year old in NYC, increasing enrollment from 19,000 to 70,000 children in 18 months, initiated the program’s expansion to 3 year olds, launched Schools Out NYC, which for the first time offers free after school to every middle schooler in NYC, and managed ThriveNYC, a comprehensive effort to improve New Yorkers’ mental health.
 He chaired the NYC Children's Cabinet, oversaw the Mayor's Young Men's Initiative and supervised numerous City agencies, including the Departments of Probation, Youth and Community Development, Aging, Veterans Services, and the Offices of Immigrant Affairs, Minority and Women Business Enterprises, and People with Disabilities.
 He also served as City’s liasion to the City University of New York.